-Take Birthday Boy as an example – an excellent and altogether satisfying manifestation of the formal dramatic behavior one finds in traditional short-form drama that works.
+Take Birthday Boy as an example – an excellent and altogether satisfying manifestation of the formal dramatic behaviour one finds in traditional short-form drama that works.
 In Birthday Boy, we are presented with a young Korean boy, growing up among the detritus of war.
 He constructs his toys out of the remnants of wrecked fighter planes, and shapes them to his needs using the trains and tracks upon which tanks are being sent to reinforce a faceless army.
 The idea at the heart of the action concerns transformation – how a child in his playfulness and imagination can transform the horrors of war into something that creates happiness and a degree of absorbed contentment.
 The dramatic issue is the transforming energy of playfulness and the imagination that inspires it.

 The change – the dramatic change – occurs when a package arrives on the boy’s front porch.
 It is the boy’s birthday – we know this from the title – and the package he presumes is a birthday present.
 Tearing off the paper and opening the box, he discovers items from his father – an army cap, some boots, some old photos of himself with his father in happier times.
 And suddenly, it dawns on us.
 This is not a birthday present at all, but rather the worldly possessions of the dead father, killed in action, being returned to his family.
-We also realise that the boy, himself, because of his age and innocence, is unaware of this.
-As he plops the cap on his head and marches gleefully around in the over-sized boots, we realise he is continuing to play out the meaning of the old idea – the transformation of war into something more playful, more childlike.
+We also realize that the boy, himself, because of his age and innocence, is unaware of this.
+As he plops the cap on his head and marches gleefully around in the over-sized boots, we realize he is continuing to play out the meaning of the old idea – the transformation of war into something more playful, more childlike.
 Then his mother, arriving home from work or shopping, calls out, and we realise what must happen.

 Dramatically, the arrival of the mother is the coming catalyst for change that will change everything: the knowledge of his father’s death, the other meaning of the package; and we are left with the unasked, but profoundly felt question, what will the boy do with this part of the war?
 How is it possible for these objects of his father’s, and what they signify, to be changed – like the spare parts of wrecked fighter planes – into something that transcends pain and destruction?
 Suddenly, in this unasked question, we come face-to-face with the emotional confrontation that waits so unexpectedly for the boy in the familiar and seemingly benign yet loving form of his mother.
 And we know – with a sense of growing tension, that the knowledge he is about to receive will change the boy forever.